210215-USF-NET/WestonDavidson-code/daily-notes/4-13-2021/sqlreview.md

 ## types of normalization
 - 1nf, 2nf, 3nf

-- 1nf - records have a single value
+- 1nf - records have a single value, no duplicate columns
-- 2nf - single column primary key
+- 2nf - single column primary key, no partial dependencies
 - 3nf - db is first in 2nf and has no transitive functional dependencies
 - the key, the whole key, and nothing but the key